-Norwegian and Russian scientists and specialists will meet in Tromsø, 13-16 March 2018 to discuss joint research programs, results from surveys and investigations in 2017/2018 and to coordinate survey plans for the rest of 2018.
-The meeting of the ICES working group WGIBAR will be held back to back with the March meeting.
+Norwegian and Russian scientists and specialists will meet in Murmansk, 11-15 March 2019 to discuss joint research programs, results from surveys and investigations in 2018/2019 and to coordinate survey plans for the rest of 2019.
 The cruise plans listed below are preliminary and may change.
 Missing names of vessels and time periods for surveys in this report will be agreed by correspondence, latest by the March meeting.
 Future plans for surveys and methodology for preparing biological and acoustic data will be discussed and coordinated.
 Urgent information according to surveys carried out before the meeting in March will be exchanged by correspondence.